 Squeeze the lemons and prepare the fresh berry syrup a day or two ahead and refrigerate in separate jars or containers.
 Right before serving, combine the ingredients as directed.

 Note: Once the seltzer and ice are added, you should serve the drink as soon as possible.
-Leftovers may be watered down and flat.
+Leftovers may become watered down and flat.

 More Drink Ideas